adlnet/xAPI-Spec/xAPI.md

 * Activity Providers SHOULD use a corresponding existing Verb whenever possible.
 * Activity Providers MAY create and use a Verb if no suitable Verb exists.

-###### Details

-Communities of practice will, at some point in time, need to establish new Verbs to meet the needs of their constituency.

-Therefore, it is expected that xAPI generates profiles, lists, and repositories that become centered on Verb vocabularies.
-ADL is one such organization that is creating a companion document containing Verbs for xAPI.
-In fulfillment of the requirements above, a collection of IRIs of recommended Verbs exists.
-There are times when Activity Providers may wish to use a different Verb for the same meaning.